Jawz84/Blog/PowerShell Contributing.md

 Tests can also be found by using a search tool like VSCode's `Ctrl+F`.
 Just search for the Cmdlet you are looking for, and filter for filenames with `*.tests.ps1`

-> :information_source: If you forget to branch before you start working, `git stash; git stash branch newbranchname` is super super handy.
+> Tip: If you forget to branch before you start working, `git stash; git stash branch newbranchname` is super super handy.
 Also: <ohshitgit.com> for help after a git mishap.

 ### Alternative: develop within a container